 Purpose

-To help maintain the condition, reliability and improve safety of the existing, and external, customer equipment portfolios and to grow the existing portfolio of Goods Lifts, Stairlifts & Access Lifts for the Service Branch through sales and retention activities.
+To help develop the skills and knowledge to maintain the condition, reliability and improve safety of the existing, and external, customer equipment portfolios and to grow the existing portfolio of Goods Lifts, Stairlifts & Access Lifts for the Service Branch through sales and retention activities.

 Support the client base by providing quotations and securing orders for both reactive and proactive minor repair sales opportunities.